aadversteeg/chronos-mcp-server/README.md

 #### get_default_timezone_id

 Gets the default timezone identifier configured for the server.
+Returns an error if no default timezone is configured.

 Example request:
 ```json